Large deviation principle for moment map estimation: Abstract

 \section{Abstract}

-We consider a family of positive operator valued measures associated with representations of compact connected Lie groups.
-For many independent copies of a single state and a tensor power representation we show that the observed probability distributions converge to the value of the moment map.
-For invertible states we prove that the measures satisfy the large deviation principle with an explicitly given rate function.
+Given a representation of a compact Lie group and a state we define a probability measure on the coadjoint orbits of the dominant weights by considering the decomposition into irreducible components.
+For large tensor powers and independent copies of the state we show that the induced probability distributions converge to the value of the moment map.
+For faithful states we prove that the measures satisfy the large deviation principle with an explicitly given rate function.